-La Voix Humaine opera by Poulenc to a libretto by Jean Cocteau.
-Soprano Felicity Lott and pianist Graham Johnson perform the piano version (normally the singer is backed by an orchestra).
+Poulenc La voix humaine opera to a libretto by Jean Cocteau.
 Recorded 2011 at the Music Room of Champs Hill Records.
+Soprano Felicity Lott and pianist Graham Johnson perform the piano version by special permission from the composer’s estate (normally the singer is backed by an orchestra).
 Producer and balance engineer was Alexander Van Ingen; director of photography was Steve Plant.
 Sung in French.
 The package has a DVD, a Blu-ray disc, and a very nice keepcase booklet with the complete libretto in French and English.
-The video was made at 24 frames per second instead of the 30 frames per second we see on most HDVDs.
-The music was recorded using 48kHz/24-bit.
-Released 2013, disc has sound sampling in stereo only.
-I normally exclude classical music Blu-rays that have only stereo sound.
-But I made an exception for this because surround sound might be overkill for music with only 2 sound sources, the recording specs are better than CDs, and this recording is unique.
+The video was made at 24 frames per second.
+Released 2013, disc has stereo only.
+We normally exclude classical music Blu-rays that have only stereo sound.
+But we made an exception for this because surround sound might be overkill for music with only 2 sound sources and this recording is unique.
 Grade: B

 This opera depicts half of the last conversation between an aging woman and her ex-lover, who has dumped her, no doubt, for a younger girl.
 You have to figure out what has happened and what the man is saying by hearing only one side of the conversation.
 If you have been on the losing end of a similar end-of-a-romance phone call, a lot of what she says will probably sound familiar.
 Cocteau adds wicked twists with a primitive telephone system: there's a party line with strangers sometime butting in, frequent interruptions, and telephone operators to placate.
 (If you don't know what a party line is, ask someone older.)